-You might think using hot plates can be perfect for your coffee to heat up, but it’s not.
-It uses direct heat, so it will generate high temperatures that can send the coffee from horribly cold to hot.
+You might think using hot plates can be perfect for heating your coffee, but it’s not.
+It uses direct heat, generating high temperatures that send the coffee from horribly cold to hot.
 Why is this an issue?
-Heating up coffee on hot plates is going to overcook your coffee and distorts the flavor, making it bitter.
+Heating coffee on hot plates will overcook your coffee and distort the flavor, making it bitter.

 Can I use a candle warmer?

-Candle warmers are built to warm up scented candles (who would have thought?) and you might just consider putting your coffee cup’s to heat it up?
+Candle warmers are built to warm up scented candles (who would have thought?), and you might consider putting your coffee cups to heat them.

-This follows the same principle as the hot plate; it can also take the espresso from cool to warm (and probably terrible) and go down.
+This follows the same principle as the hot plate; it can also take the espresso from cool to warm (probably terrible) and go down.

 Just use the microwave!

-Coffee is a one-time usage kind of product… Reheating reorganizes the coffee’s chemical make-up and completely ruins the flavor profile.
-Most things just don’t work to heat up, and coffee is one of them.
+Coffee is a one-time usage kind of product… Reheating reorganizes the coffee’s chemical makeup and completely ruins the flavor profile.
+Unfortunately, most things won’t work to heat up, and coffee is one of them.

 Will the coffee stay hot if you keep it in the carafe?

-Oh, your French press carafe may have all the correct coffee brewing features, but it’s also a mistake to leave it there so it stays hot.
+Your French press carafe may have all the correct coffee brewing features, but leaving it there so it stays hot is also a mistake.

 It will not provide long-lasting warmth, but it should provide a way to keep your cup of coffee hot enough for at least one more hour.
 Just enough to keep you in the best coffee mood until you have an opportunity to grab another hot brew.